-Before jumping right into this tutorial and beginning your home makeover journey, there are a few important safety tips that we need to cover.
+Before jumping into this tutorial and beginning your home makeover journey, there are a few important safety tips that we need to cover.

 If you want something like a rustic mantel, look at wood mantels with more of a country aesthetic.
-If you want something sleek and modern, look for minimalist mantles.
+If you want something sleek and modern, look for minimalist mantels.
 If you want something ornate and luxurious, consider something with crown molding.
 However, only consider something like crown molding if it is found in other places of the house, or it might look out of place.

 Once you have found some reference images of fireplaces that you like and want to replicate something similar, you need to do thorough research.

 First, you should figure out what materials will be used and what elements you need to build.
 Are you doing any woodworking in your fireplace construction?
 Do you want to replicate the look of a stone fireplace?
 Are you the homeowner where you will be installing this permanently, or is this something you need to take with you when you move?